How to Build a Sales Compensation Plan (With Templates)

 Carvd TeamCommission Automation Experts

-February 21, 202610 min read
+March 21, 202610 min read

 Most sales compensation plans are built backwards.
 A VP of Sales picks a number they want to pay reps, a finance team decides what they can afford, and the plan gets stitched together from those two constraints.
-The result is a comp plan that nobody fully understands, reps don't trust, and ops teams spend hours every quarter recalculating.
+The result is a plan that nobody fully understands, reps don't trust, and ops teams spend hours every quarter recalculating.

 Building a comp plan forward — from strategy to structure to mechanics — produces something reps can explain in a sentence and ops can calculate accurately.
 Here's how to do it.